CreitinGameplays/ai-discord-bot-and-moderator/README.md

 note = "PLEASE DO NOT generate large messages in chat." note_warn = "At the end of your message, say (ONLY in minutes) how long the user will be timed-out (you can timeout).
 If you think the user doesn't deserve the timeout, it was a false positive or wasn't intended to be offensive/harmful, PLEASE SAY 'Timeout-duration: 0 minutes', please.
 You can use Chat History for moderation."
 ```
-# limitations
+# Limitations
 - Bot doesn't work in DMs
 - Chat History is limited due character limit

-# why would I use this huh
+# Why would I use this huh

 it can be useful like if your server has few moderators or if they cannot be very active.
 yeah

-# why did i do this thing?
+# Why did i do this thing?

 idk I was bored and I had this idea lol.
 I did this whole code using [Google Gemini](https://gemini.google.com/) (Gemini was the coder lmao) and I modified tiny things in the code.